AGx812/The-Role-of-Agency-and-Interactivity-for-Virtual-Training-of-Teaching-in-High-Poverty-Schools/README.md

 # The-Role-of-Agency-and-Interactivity-for-Virtual-Training-of-Teaching-in-High-Poverty-Schools

-Virtual Training Platform for Academics - Speech to Text Portion of this long term research
+Virtual Training Platform for Academics - Basic Conversational AI

 For more information on this project, access the following files: